joaoc-pires/website-joaopires.com/redeprivacypolicy.md

 ## Contacting Us

-If you have questions regarding this privacy policy, you may email joao@zeroloop.
+If you have questions regarding this privacy policy, you may email developer@joaopires.com.
 Please note that for security reasons data deletion should be done within the Rede app, not via email requests – this is because we can not access your information

 ## Changes to this policy